juxor/afaq/markdown/secH5.md

 implications of the Leninist position:

-> _"No positive content, nothing new capable of providing the foundation for the reconstruction of society could arise out of a mere awareness of poverty.
+> _"No positive content, nothing new capable of providing the foundation for
+> the reconstruction of society could arise out of a mere awareness of
-From the experience of life under capitalism the proletariat could derive no new principles either for organising this new society or for orientating it in another direction.
-Under such conditions, the proletarian revolution becomes .
+> poverty.
+From the experience of life under capitalism the proletariat could
+> derive no new principles either for organising this new society or for
-. . a simple reflex revolt against hunger.
-It is impossible to see how socialist society could ever be the result of such a reflex . . .
-Their situation forces them to suffer the consequences of capitalism's contradictions, but in no way does it lead them to discover its causes.
-An acquaintance with these causes comes not from experiencing the production process but from theoretical knowledge . . .
-This knowledge may be accessible to individual workers, but not to the proletariat **qua** proletariat.
-Driven by its revolt against poverty, but incapable of self-direction since its experiences does not give it a privileged viewpoint on reality, the proletariat according to this outlook, can only be an infantry in the service of a general staff of specialists.
-These specialists **know** (from considerations that the proletariat as such does not have access to) what is going wrong with present-day society and how it must be modified.
-The traditional view of the economy and its revolutionary perspective can only found, and actually throughout history has only founded, a **bureaucratic politics** . . .
-[W]hat we have outlined are the consequences that follow objectively from this theory.
-And they have been affirmed in an ever clearer fashion within the actual historical movement of Marxism, culminating in Stalinism."_ [**Social and Political Writings**, vol. 2, pp. 257-8]
+> orientating it in another direction.
+Under such conditions, the proletarian
+> revolution becomes . . . a simple reflex revolt against hunger.
+It is
+> impossible to see how socialist society could ever be the result of such a
+> reflex . . .
+Their situation forces them to suffer the consequences of
+> capitalism's contradictions, but in no way does it lead them to discover its
+> causes.
+An acquaintance with these causes comes not from experiencing the
+> production process but from theoretical knowledge . . .
+This knowledge may
+> be accessible to individual workers, but not to the proletariat **qua**
+> proletariat.
+Driven by its revolt against poverty, but incapable of self-
+> direction since its experiences does not give it a privileged viewpoint on
+> reality, the proletariat according to this outlook, can only be an infantry
+> in the service of a general staff of specialists.
+These specialists **know**
+> (from considerations that the proletariat as such does not have access to)
+> what is going wrong with present-day society and how it must be modified.
+> The traditional view of the economy and its revolutionary perspective can
+> only found, and actually throughout history has only founded, a
+> **bureaucratic politics** . . .
+[W]hat we have outlined are the consequences
+> that follow objectively from this theory.
+And they have been affirmed in an
+> ever clearer fashion within the actual historical movement of Marxism,
+> culminating in Stalinism."_ [ **Social and Political Writings** , vol. 2,
+> pp. 257-8]

 Thus we have a privileged position for the party and a perspective which can (and did) justify party dictatorship **over** the proletariat.
 Given the